ryakel/tail-lookup/wiki/CI-CD-Pipeline.md

 - Use for reproducible deployments

 **Date-SHA tags** (e.g., `2025-11-28-abc1234`):
-- Created by code change build
+- Created by main and develop branch builds
 - Tracks specific code version with date
 - Use for testing or rollback scenarios

+**Version tags** (e.g., `v1.2.3`):
+- Created by main branch build when creating releases
+- Follows semantic versioning
+- Use for pinning to specific release versions

 ### Image Labels